niv/neverwinter.nim/README.md

 ## Install for library use

-* Install nim 0.18.0, have it on PATH and working.
+* Install nim 0.18.0 or 0.19.0, have it on PATH and working.
 The best way to do this as of this writing is https://github.com/dom96/choosenim, which will install it for your user on Linux/OSX, and on Windows will even pull in the required compiler and package manager.